flipinc/pokari/README.md

 ### Limitations on Tensorflow Version
 - Since warp_rnnt (optimized for CUDA for faster loss calculation) is not used, training time is much slower than PyTorch.
 It is desirable to use ![this library](https://github.com/HawkAaron/warp-transducer), but its required tensorflow version conflicts with RTX3090 which I am using for training.
-- Gradient variational noise is not implemented yet
-- CTC is not perfectly implemented yet
 - Mixed precision training is not supported yet

 ### Advice